op-de-kop/op-de-kop/src/en-US/index.md

 ## Season 2024 - 2025

 Would you like to attend a trial class?
-You can do so in the week of January 6th!
-Sign up now for the classes starting in January!
-We will end this series on Thursday, April 24 with a class presentation in a theater.
-In the final weeks before the presentation, we will create a performance with the help of a theater director!
+You can do so in the beginning of May!
+Sign up now for the classes starting in May!
 <details>
 <summary>
  <strong class="cursor-pointer">
-Sign up for a trial class in Januari</strong>
+Sign up for a trial class in May</strong>
 </summary>

 <clubcollect-widget force-display='true' type='form-page' path='nl/op-de-kop/trial-class'></clubcollect-widget>